 When you return from theatre you will have several drips and tubes attached to you.
 These are all necessary for your recovery, but will be removed after a couple of days as your condition improves.
-You will have:
+You may have:

-- A catheter: this is a tube that is put in to your bladder to allow your urine to flow freely without having to go to the toilet.
-This is used so that your kidney function can be monitored - Naso-gastric tube: this tube is put in to your nose and sits in your tummy to prevent you from being sick
+A catheter: this tube is put in to your bladder to allow your urine to flow freely without having to go to the toilet.
+This is used so that your kidney function can be monitored

+Naso-gastric tube: this tube is put in to your nose and sits in your tummy to prevent you from being sick